cisco/mindmeld/docs/source/userguide/getting_started.rst

 Configure your Virtual Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may want to install Workbench in an isolate environment so you can keep it separate from your other work.
+You may want to install Workbench in an isolated environment so you can keep it separate from your other work.
-Here is one way of doing this using pyenv and virtual-env:
+Here is one way of doing this using pyenv and virtualenv:

 .. code-block:: console